Green Badger

 • Install absorptive-finish materials after wet-applied materials have fully cured whenever possible.
 For example, install carpet and ceiling tile after paints and stains are completely dry.

-• If applicable, plan adequate time to conduct a flush-out and/or perform IAQ testing before occupancy, in compliance with EQ Credit Indoor Air Quality Assessment.
+a flush-out and/or perform IAQ testing before occupancy, in compliance with EQ Credit Indoor Air Quality Assessment.

 • Remove all temporary filtration media and replace them with new filters before occupancy.